nkgupta1989/nkgupta1989.github.io/_posts/2016-05-20-Best-Project-Practices.md

 Somethings that can be checked in code review are whether config's are defined properly or not, whether the code is modularized or not, extract those functions that are generic and can be used across the project and add them in the library files, removal of un-necessary if-else statements.

+Hope this blog will make help you to make your app more reliable, fast, secure, and will automate most of the tasks.